Karthi-DStech/RAG-using-Vector-Search-and-LangChain/README.md

 - Generate a response based on the provided question.
 - Calculate and display the cosine similarity score between the query and the retrieved document.

+### Requirements

+- Subscription in OpenAI's API.
+- Subscription in LangChain's API.